-(41) Safe and Equal is the peak body for specialist Family and Domestic Violence services in Victoria which provides helpful publications and resources on its website for practitioners and service organisations who work with Family and Domestic Violence survivors.
-They also provide an up-to-date directory of Victorian services on the Safe and Equal website and can be contacted via email at admin@safeandequal.org.au.
+(45) Safe and Equal is the peak body for specialist Family and Domestic Violence services in Victoria which provides helpful publications and resources on its website for practitioners and service organisations who work with Family and Domestic Violence survivors.
+They also provide an up-to-date directory of Victorian services.
+Contact details: Safe and Equal website or email admin@safeandequal.org.au.